tkightly/london-by-night/1-overview/act-1.md

     * Our Nosferatu scouts were looking for Black Jack hideouts and they came across a rather nasty site of.. shall we say **worship**?
     * They were not overly concerned, certainly little in the underground system would spook a Nosferatu, but they did report it.
 Sadly, they were disturbed by human activity - probably homeless - at the site and did not get the opportunity for a good look around.
 * this is where you come in.
 The station is only one stop south on the Northern line from Camden Town, close enough to Black Jack territory to cause trouble.
-    * Which is why the Camarilla will not be sending any of the usual suspects to investigate... the Primogen has instructed me to find fresh blood for the task that will be obviously on Camarilla duty and will provide a level of plausible deniability
+    * Which is why the Camarilla will not be sending any of the usual suspects to investigate... the Primogen has instructed me to find fresh blood for the task that will not be obviously on Camarilla duty and will provide a level of plausible deniability
     * Of course i mention this to you only in the interest of full transparency
 * Your task is to:
     * investigate the site